Police unions in the United States: Police Benevolent Associations

+Courtesy cards

-Several Police Benevolent Associations have a tradition of distributing courtesy cards to friends and family members of police officers.
+Several Police Benevolent Associations have a tradition of distributing courtesy cards to friends and family members of police officers which allows them to violate laws with impunity.
 In 2012, the director of the Police Institute at Rutgers University stated that the practice was at least 40 years old and probably much older.
 While police departments have repeatedly denied that they support favoritism for cardholders, the cards have come to be called "get out of jail free cards" colloquially based on anecdotal reports that they have helped drivers receive a warning instead of a speeding ticket.
 Officers speaking anonymously have supported the view that the cards are designed to help certain people avoid minor citations.

 The legitimacy of the cards is a subject of debate with critics maintaining that it is a form of police corruption for officers to take them into consideration.
 A professor of police studies at John Jay College of Criminal Justice has said of the system that "it sets up different sets of rules".
 In 2018, the number of PBA cards allotted per officer in New York was lowered from 30 to 20.
 This was in response to many of them appearing for sale online.
 The New York Times prohibits its journalists from accepting the cards out of concerns that doing so would prevent them from covering the police objectively.

+In May 2023, NYPD officer Mathew Bianchi filed a lawsuit against his police captain and the City of New York, claiming the police department retaliated against him for his opposition to the PBA's courtesy cards.
+It alleged the NYPD violated Bianchi's first amendment right to speak out against "widespread corruption, illegal practices and the manipulation of issuance" of traffic tickets through the cards.
+Specifically, Bianchi claimed that his decision to ticket some cardholders led to the PBA threatening to drop his union protection, and that he was ultimately reassigned from his traffic unit on Staten Island to a night patrol shift after he ticketed a friend of NYPD Chief Jeffrey Maddrey; Bianchi described that stop as "unremarkable" and said the friend did not mention she knew Maddrey.